iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 This frees us from worrying about CSRF inputs and tokens in our templates.
 It reduces the boiler-plate code for creating new pages and forms and reduces the chance of mistakes.
+One caveat: If forms are created dynamically in javascript, an input element must be added while creating the form.
+Luckily, this is trivial: `form.grab(CSRF.formField())`.

 Here's the entire javascript implementation of our CSRF protection (Github [gist][gist]):
 {% gist 6060418 %}